-The 2019 applications are closed
+The 2020 applications are now open

 Approximately 10 students join the Watson School Ph.D. program each year.
 Watson School students come from all over the world, with more than 20 US states and 25 countries represented.
 The Watson School encourages applicants with backgrounds in any area of biology as well as those with non-bioscience backgrounds, such as computer science, engineering, math, chemistry, and physics.
 Students must have received a bachelor’s degree or equivalent by the time they enroll in the program.
 The application consists of official transcripts, a personal statement, and three letters of recommendation.
 Students from non-English language universities must submit TOEFL or IELTS test scores.
 The GRE general test and subject test(s) are not required.
 Applications must be submitted online by December 1st.
+There is no application fee.
 For more information about the application process, read our Frequently Asked Questions.

 The Watson School recruits a diverse student group, including individuals from a range of academic, geographic, social, racial, and ethnic backgrounds.
 The program especially encourages students from groups not traditionally represented in the biological sciences.
 The Watson School faculty and administration and the CSHL community work together to provide mentoring and guidance to ensure all students achieve their goals in the program.